 The last, and most exciting step is to code a new, better version of your app or script.
 This is, obviously, the most complex part because here we build everything from scratch using the newest APIs and creating unique features based on the technical documentation we previously put together for you.

 A great example here is a project made for one of our clients from Ohio.
-For him we created a solution that can:
+For him we created a solution that:

-You can read more about this particular project here:
+You can watch a video about this particular project here: